KeyWeeUsr/KrySA/docs/source/contribute.rst

 ``docs`` folder that contains the documentation.

-The documentation is written in |rst|_ which you can test either in some online editor (referencing files won't work, obviously) or localy as you have already installed Python.
+The documentation is written in |rst|_ which you can test either in some online editor (referencing files won't work, obviously) or localy if you have already installed Python.
 KrySA uses `Sphinx <https://sphinx-doc.org>`_ for converting
 |rst| to a html website.
 First install requirements from the ``.txt`` file. ::